 10 Common Concrete Pool Problems and How to Avoid Them

-However, concrete pools comes with their own unique set of problems, and because a pool installation is such a big decision, we want to ensure you have the full picture.
+However, concrete pools come with their own unique set of problems, and because a pool installation is such a big decision, we want to ensure you have the full picture from the start.

 Here are 10 of the most common problems for a concrete pool—and how you can avoid them.